Defrost Time Calculator

 Enter basics

-Pick lb or kg and enter the weight.
+Pick pounds or kilograms and enter the weight.
 Add thickness in inches if available.

 2. 2